-Indeed, the Rama quotes opinions who disagree with the Rashba altogether and permit--or at the very least, do not object to-- the second tailor's actively pursuing any account that he can, regardless of any long-term relationship his competitor may have had with an existing account (4).
+Indeed, the Rama quotes opinions which disagree with the Rashba altogether and permit-or at the very least, do not object to-the second tailor's actively pursuing any account that he can, regardless of any long-term relationship his competitor may have had with an existing account[4].

-In the years since the Rashba's ruling, various customs evolved in European communities in regard to this issue.
-Some communities strictly forbade their members from pursuing each other's steady business accounts, going so far as to invalidate such contracts and returning the accounts to the original vendor or tradesman (5).
-Other communities prohibited such dealings but did not invalidate them if they already transpired, while yet others allowed such competition and did not restrict it in any way (6).
+In the years since the Rashba's ruling, various customs evolved in European communities regarding this issue.
+Some communities strictly forbade their members from pursuing each other's steady business accounts, going so far as to invalidate such contracts and returning the accounts to the original vendor or tradesman{5}.
+Other communities prohibited such dealings but did not invalidate them if they already transpired, while yet others allowed such competition and did not restrict it in any way{6}.

-Although today a clear-cut custom does not exist, the opinion of the majority of the poksim (7) is to follow the middle-of-the-road ruling of the Rashba, which is to prohibit and discourage this type of competition whenever possible (8), but not to invalidate a business deal once it has been transacted.
+Although today a clear-cut custom does not exist, the opinion of the majority of the poskim{7} is to follow the middle-of-the-road ruling of the Rashba, which is to prohibit and discourage this type of competition whenever possible{8}, but not to invalidate a business deal once it has been transacted.

-Based on the above, the answer to our original question concerning the insurance or travel agent, Judaica store owner, wig stylist and caterer should be very clear: If a Jewish vendor or tradesman has a long-term (g) steady customer with whom he assumes and expects to continue doing business, another Jew is not allowed to lure that customer away.
-If , however, the competitor was ignorant of--or disregarded--this rule and was successful in collaring the account, he cannot be forced to give it up, nor is one allowed to refer to him as a rasha, a wicked person.
+Based on the above, the answer to our original question concerning the insurance or travel agent, Judaica store owner, wig stylist, and caterer should be very clear: If a Jewish vendor or tradesman has a long-term[9] steady customer with whom he assumes and expects to continue doing business, another Jew is not allowed to lure that customer away.
+If, however, the competitor was ignorant of-or disregarded-this rule and succeeded in collaring the account, he cannot be forced to give it up, nor is one allowed to refer to him as a rasha, a wicked person.